 Social distancing: We will maintain a minimum of 6 feet away from others before, during, and after the trail ride.
 It will be necessary for EE (Equine Escapes) to assist with mounting and dismounting, as well as any additional attention needed while on your horse.
-During these interactions, there may be less than 6 feet between EE and the rider and a face covering will be required for both individuals involved.
+During these interactions, there may be less than 6 feet between EE and the rider.

 Helmets: Bringing your own helmets is STRONGLY encouraged.
 Helmets are available for use however, bike, skateboard, and ski/snowboard helmets are acceptable alternatives.
 All children under 18 years of age are REQUIRED to wear a helmet.
 EE will be sanitizing the helmets after each use, however use of your own helmet is strongly encouraged.

-Gloves: These are not required however you are encouraged to bring your own.
-Please be aware than disposable gloves will be very uncomfortable and may inhibit your ability to handle the reins.
+Gloves: You are welcome to wear gloves if you wish, however please be aware that disposable gloves will be very uncomfortable and likely inhibit your ability to handle the reins and thus not recommended.

 Saddlebags: Normally, most of the saddles have a bag to hold your personal belongings and water.
 These will be removed from the saddles and you will need to arrange to carry everything you bring with you on your person.
 Securing items in zippable pockets is suggested.